-Contingent RPO is a phrase that has been appearing a lot over the past few years, especially within HR and procurement circles.
+Contingent RPO (now more commonly known as Direct sourcing) is a phrase that has been appearing a lot over the past few years, especially within HR and procurement circles.
 Though the name may at first seem confusing (RPO traditionally being the preserve of permanent workforce solutions), put simply, contingent RPO takes all the benefits of the best permanent RPO solutions (such as employer branding, EVP, technology implementation and direct sourcing teams) and implements them within a contingent MSP programme.

 The origins of Contingent RPO